Young American Forced to Find a Hobby Without Work, Sports and Travel Weighing Him Down, Thanks to Coronavirus - Mandatory

 10/12

-Disservice Animal: Cleverly Disturbed Man Registers Beer as an Emotional Support Pet
+Disservice Animal: Cleverly Disturbed Man Registers Beer as Emotional Support Pet

 For more weird news, click here.